slutske22/leaflet-topography/README.md

 <h3 id="preload-section"><code>preload</code></h3>

 `preload` is a convenience function which takes in an aray of `L.LatLngBounds` and saves all DEM tiles within those bounds to the cache.
-If you know you will be doing analysis in a certain area(s), `preload` will perform all the data fetching ahead of time:
+If you know you will be doing analysis in a certain area(s), `preload` will perform all the data fetching ahead of time.
+You must call `configure` with your `token` or `tilesUrl` before calling `preload`:

 ````javascript
 import L from 'leaflet';